TiGr mini review: The lightest bike lock around

 The TiGr mini isn’t trying to be the most secure lock in the world.
 The Fahgettaboudit is already doing a pretty good job of that.
 The TiGr is trying to be the lightest lock in the world.
 And since it’s nearest rival is almost twice as heavy, you’ve got to say it’s also doing a pretty good job.

 I think the TiGr is a fine addition to the range of bike locks that work.
-So if you’re looking for a super light, easy to use, mid security lock and don’t mind paying a little bit more for it.
-If you value a lock made in the US from a company that provides a high level of after sales service…
+So if you’re looking for a super light, easy to use, mid security lock.
+And if you value a lock made in the US from a company that provides a high level of after sales service…

-Then you should definitely take a look at the TiGr mini.
+Then you should definitely take a look at the TiGr mini [Amazon]!

 Alternatives to the TiGr mini